Daanoz/ha-google-photos/README.md

 | entity_id | Yes | | Entity name of a Google Photo album camera. |
 | mode | No | `Random` | Selection mode next image, either `Random` or `Album order` |

+## FAQ

+### How can I change my credentials? / I entered the wrong credentials now what?

+Go to https://`your_ha_instance`/config/application_credentials (or click the 3 dot menu on the integrations screen), here you can delete the credentials, the setup flow will ask for new credentials again when setting up the integration.

+### Why is it always loading the same image after loading the integration?

+This is the cover photo of you album, you can change it in Google Photos, or trigger a `next_media` on the service after start-up.

 ## Notes / Remarks / Limitations

 - Currently the album media list is cached for 3 hours.